Mayville High School, Southsea: History

 Mayville High School was founded in the home of Lottie West at 1 Gains Road in Portsmouth.
-The school moved to a number of different locations before settling in its current premises.
-Between 1911 and 1936 the school accepted boarding pupils, but they were later transferred to Charmandean Manor School in Worthing, West Sussex.
+The school moved to various locations before settling in its current premises.

+Between 1911 and 1936, the school accepted boarding pupils, but they were later transferred to Charmandean Manor School in Worthing, West Sussex.
 In September 1936, it was reopened as a day school.

-During the Second World War, when Portsmouth was heavily damaged during German bombings, Mayville was one of the few schools which were not evacuated.
+During the Second World War, when Portsmouth was heavily damaged during German bombings.
+Mayville was one of the few schools in England that were not evacuated.

 In 1980 Mayville became a charitable trust.

-Boys were formally admitted during the 1990s, though there had already been a small number attending since the end of the War.
-The school is now co-educational, though boys and girls are taught separately in core curriculum subjects.
+Boys were formally admitted during the 1990s, though there had already been a small number attending since the end of the Second World War.
+The school is now co-educational.

 Academics

-Mayville caters to children aged 2 to 16.
+Mayville caters for children aged 2 to 16.
 Junior School pupils are generally given automatic entry into the Senior School, while new applicants must pass a test and an interview.
-The school caters for pupils of all abilities and there are specialized "units" to attend to ‘gifted and talented’ children and those with learning disabilities.
+The school caters to pupils of all abilities, offering specialised units for both "gifted and talented" children and those with learning differences.

-In August 2017, 95% of Mayville High School pupils obtained five A* to C grades, including the core subjects of Mathematics and English.
+In August 2021, 98% of Mayville High School pupils obtained five 9 to 4 grades, including the core subjects of Mathematics and English.